solana-labs/solana-program-library/binary-option/README.md

 ## Client Setup
 First, clone down the repository (TODO publish to PyPI)

-Create a virtual environment and and install the dependencies in `client/requirements.txt`
+Create a virtual environment and install the dependencies in `client/requirements.txt`

 ```
 python3 -m virtualenv venv